jengalas/thegourmetmoose-netlify/_posts/2016-06-12-blueberry-buckle.md

 ## INSTRUCTIONS
 1. Preheat oven to 375°F. Butter 8"x8" baking pan.
 Sift together flour, baking powder, and salt.
-2. Cream butter and sugar in medium bowl.
+2. Cream butter and sugar in medium bowl until light in color and fluffy, 3-5 minutes.
 Add egg and beat well.
-Gradually add flour mixture alternately with milk, beating well after each addition.
+Gradually add flour mixture alternately with milk, mixing well after each addition.
 Fold in berries.
 Pour evenly into pan.
 3. Combine all topping ingredients with fork and blend well.
 Sprinkle over batter.
 Bake until lightly golden, 35 to 40 minutes.